Seteco/Somorrostro/mynetdata-menu-item.md

 Your web browser **only**!

-Your netdata installations do not talk to the registry.
+Your netdata servers do not talk to the registry.

 ## What data the registry maintains?